jcollard/VibeDC/CombatHierarchy.md

 - **Executes Attack action with hit/miss rolls, damage, and animation**
 - Executes Delay and End Turn actions from action menu
-- Transitions back to action-timer phase with slide animation **UI Panels:**
+- Transitions back to action-timer phase with slide animation
+- **Renders red "KO" text overlay on knocked out units' tiles** (in renderUI after all other rendering) **UI Panels:**
 - Top panel: Shows unit name as title (green for players, red for enemies)
 - Bottom panel (dynamic): Shows "ACTIONS" menu OR "ATTACK" menu depending on activeAction